RuiNtD/lastfm-rp/README.md

 ## Configuration

-Before running Last.fm RP, please copy `config.example.yml` to `config.yml`
-and edit it to your liking. `lastFmUsername` is required.
+Before running Scrobble RP, please copy `config.example.yml` to `config.yml` and edit it to your liking. `username` is required.

 The "Disable when another app's Rich Presence is detected" feature uses [Lanyard].
 If you would like to use this feature, you will need to join the [Lanyard Discord].

-An option to run Last.fm RP at startup is coming Soon™️ Maybe™️
+An option to run Scrobble RP at startup is coming Soon™️ Maybe™️

 ## Usage

-Run `start` to start Last.fm Rich Presence.
+Run `start` to start Scrobble Rich Presence.

 ## Special Thanks!